 Cameron Turner is a shareholder in the firm's Ft.
 Lauderdale and Chicago offices.
-Focusing his practice on product liability, complex commercial and toxic exposure litigation turn to trial attorney Cameron Turner for innovative and effective solutions.
-Mr. Turner has represented clients in dozens of trials across the country in jurisdictions including Illinois, Indiana, New York, Pennsylvania, California, Delaware, Connecticut, Massachusetts, Maryland, and Ohio.
+Focusing his practice on product liability, complex commercial litigation and toxic tort, Mr. Turner's clients look to him for innovative and effective solutions.
+Mr. Turner has represented clients in dozens of trials across the country in jurisdictions including Illinois, Florida, Indiana, New York, Pennsylvania, California, Delaware, Connecticut, Massachusetts, Maryland, and Ohio.
 Originally from Madison County in Southern Illinois, Mr. Turner is at ease in both large and small venues in rural and urban jurisdictions.
 Recognized for his trial success, he has been asked to present his insight on topics including: personal jurisdiction, forum and foreign law issues; expert selection and development; and ethical issues in mass tort litigation.

 Mr. Turner applies a hands-on approach to his cases and is dedicated to keeping his clients involved and informed.
-In addition to his trial experience, Mr. Turner helps businesses navigate commercial matters such as contract negotiation and disputes and employment and officer agreements.
+In addition to his trial experience, Mr. Turner helps businesses navigate commercial matters including contract negotiations and disputes and employment and officer agreements.

 Mr. Turner has a long history of defending claims involving medical devices and pharmaceuticals.
 He also has extensive experience representing clients facing allegations of exposure to potential toxins including welding rod fumes, coal dust, silica sand, and asbestos.

-Mr. Turner is a member of the Segal McCambridge Strategic Planning Committee.
-He previously served as Chair for the Marketing Committee, and as a member of the firm's Diversity and Hiring Committees.
-An avid athlete, Mr. Turner is a member of several sports teams and participates in running competitions.
+Mr. Turner has been a member of the Segal McCambridge Strategic Planning Committee.
+He has also previously served as Chair of the Marketing Committee and as a member of the firm's Diversity and Hiring Committees.
+An avid athlete, Mr. Turner participates in several sports leagues and competitions.